PmagPy/PmagPy-docs/installation/troubleshooting.md

 ## Troubleshooting a pip install

-If you installed with pip but you have this error message or similar when you try to run a program:
+If you installed with pip, but you have this error message or similar when you try to run a program:

 ```